jayaemekar/systemdesign/docs/Indexes.md

   </kbd>
 </p>

-Just like a traditional relational data store, we can also apply this concept to larger datasets.
-The trick with indexes is that we must carefully consider how users will access the data.
-In the case of data sets that are many terabytes in size, but have very small payloads (e.g., 1 KB), indexes are a necessity for optimizing data access.
-Finding a small payload in such a large dataset can be a real challenge, since we can’t possibly iterate over that much data in any reasonable time.
-Furthermore, it is very likely that such a large data set is spread over several physical devices—this means we need some way to find the correct physical location of the desired data.
-Indexes are the best way to do this.
+- This notion can be used to larger datasets in the same way that a standard relational data store can.
+When it comes to indexes, the trick is to think about how users will access the data.
+- Indexes are essential for maximizing data access when data sets are many terabytes in size but have very little payloads (e.g., 1 KB).
+- Finding a tiny payload in such a vast dataset can be difficult because we can't iterate over all of it in an acceptable amount of time.
+- Furthermore, such a big data collection is extremely likely to be dispersed among numerous physical devices, necessitating the development of a method for locating the correct physical location of the needed data.
+- The best way to do this is to use indexes.

 ## How do Indexes decrease write performance?

-An index can dramatically speed up data retrieval but may itself be large due to the additional keys, which slow down data insertion & update.
+- An index can drastically speed up data retrieval, but because of the additional keys, it can be rather huge, slowing down data input and update.

-When adding rows or making updates to existing rows for a table with an active index, we not only have to write the data but also have to update the index.
-This will decrease the write performance.
-This performance degradation applies to all insert, update, and delete operations for the table.
-For this reason, adding unnecessary indexes on tables should be avoided and indexes that are no longer used should be removed.
-To reiterate, adding indexes is about improving the performance of search queries.
-If the goal of the database is to provide a data store that is often written to and rarely read from, in that case, decreasing the performance of the more common operation, which is writing, is probably not worth the increase in performance we get from reading.
+- When adding rows to a table with an active index or updating existing rows, we must not only write the data but also update the index.
+The writing performance will suffer as a result of this.
+- All insert, update, and delete actions for the table suffer from this speed decrease.
+- As a result, adding unnecessary indexes to tables should be avoided, and obsolete indexes should be eliminated.
+- To be clear, increasing indexes is all about enhancing the speed of search queries.
+If the purpose of the database is to offer a data store that is frequently written to but seldom read from, then slowing down the more common process, writing, is probably not worth the performance boost we obtain from reading.

-For more details, see **[Database Indexes](https://en.wikipedia.org/wiki/Database_index)**
+See this page for further information. **[Database Indexes](https://en.wikipedia.org/wiki/Database_index)**